Project-MONAI/tutorials/acceleration/fast_model_training_guide.md

 ![amp v100 results](../figures/amp_training_v100.png)
 AMP tutorial is available at [AMP tutorial](https://github.com/Project-MONAI/tutorials/blob/master/acceleration/automatic_mixed_precision.ipynb).

-### 2. Execute transforms on GPU device
+### 2. Execute transforms on GPU

 From MONAI v0.7 we introduced PyTorch `Tensor` based computation in transforms, many transforms already support `Tensor` data.
-To accelerate the high-computation transforms, users can first convert input data into GPU Tensor by `ToTensor` or `EnsureType` transform, then the following transforms can execute on GPU device based on PyTorch `Tensor` APIs.
+To accelerate the high-computation transforms, users can first convert input data into GPU Tensor by `ToTensor` or `EnsureType` transform, then the following transforms can execute on GPU based on PyTorch `Tensor` APIs.
 GPU transform tutorial is available at [Spleen fast training tutorial](https://github.com/Project-MONAI/tutorials/blob/master/acceleration/fast_training_tutorial.ipynb).

-### 3. Cache IO and transforms data to GPU device
+### 3. Cache IO and transforms data to GPU

 Even with `CacheDataset`, we usually need to copy the same data to GPU memory for GPU random transforms or network computation in every epoch.
-As the memory size of new GPU devices are big enough now, an efficient approach is to cache the data to GPU memory directly, then every epoch can start from GPU computation immediately.
+An efficient approach is to cache the data to GPU memory directly, then every epoch can start from GPU computation immediately.

 For example:
 ```py